 Change paragraph 7 as follow

-The Starting Sequence Number subfield of the Block Ack Starting Sequence Control field (see Figure 9-27) contains the sequence number of the first or next (in the case of a renegotiation of a block ack agreement) MSDU to be sent under this block ack agreement.
+In case originator want to enable SAR on respective TID(section 10.42 EDMG Segmentation and Reassembly), it shall include the SAR Configuration IE in the ADDBA Request.
+The Starting Sequence Number subfield of the Block Ack Starting Sequence Control field (see Figure 9-TBD2) contains the sequence number of the first MSDU to be sent under this block ack agreement, the MPDU sequence number is set to the first MSDU segment of the respective indicated MSDU or A-MSDU.
+Otherwise, The Starting Sequence Number subfield of the Block Ack Starting Sequence Control field (see Figure 9-27) contains the sequence number of the first or next (in the case of a renegotiation of a block ack agreement) MSDU to be sent under this block ack agreement.
 The Fragment Number subfield is set to 0.

 9.6.5.3 ADDBA Response frame format